 PSAT Score Ranges

-Scores that will put you in the top 10% of all test takers
+PSAT scores between 1210 and 1520 are excellent scores that will put you in the top 10% of all test takers.

 Why take the PSAT?